Do you ever hear a ringing in your ears?

 All pretty cool stuff.
 However, as you get older these hairs can become bent and broken, which then causes them to leak random electrical impulses to your brain – causing tinnitus.

 Many people have tried, but unfortunately there isn’t a way to prevent aging…yet.
 Until that fateful day comes, we’re just going to have to accept that we’re all going to get older and our hearing won’t be as sharp.
-But that doesn’t mean that you can’t protect your hearing in the meantime, such as by staying away from overly loud environments.
+But that doesn’t mean that you can’t protect your hearing in the meantime.

 There are times when you simply can’t help but be in loud places.
-Whether that’s on a commuter train on your way to work, living near a construction site, or one of the many other loud environments that we experience day to day.
+Whether that’s on a commuter train on your way to work, living near a construction site, or attending concerts, festivals and other loud live events.

 High-decibel environments are one of the common causes of tinnitus, but while we can’t necessarily always avoid noise exposure, we can take steps to protect our ears when things get a bit loud.